-Head lice may be spread among children who share hats, combs or brushes or who have headto-head contact.
-The adult insect is about the size of a grain of rice.
-Eggs, called nits, are whitish and about half the size of a pinhead.
-They attach firmly to the base of hair strands especially at the nape of the neck and behind the ears.
-When lice are found on a student at school, the parent will be contacted and given information about treating lice.
-Students diagnosed with live head lice will not be sent home early from school.
+When head lice are found on a student at school, the parent will be contacted and given information about treating lice.
+Parents should check and treat everyone in the home for head lice.
+As per VDH recommendations, students diagnosed with live head lice will not be sent home early from school.
 They can go home at the end of the day, be treated, and return to school and class after appropriate treatment.
 Nits may persist after treatment, but successful treatment should kill crawling lice.
 The school nurse will check the child on return to school to confirm there are no live head lice present.
 Parents will be notified if live head lice or nits are still present.
-A nit comb can be used again if nits are still present.
+A nit comb should be used again if nits are still present.
+Most chemical treatments do not kill nits (eggs), and nits can hatch causing a reinfestation.

 Although bedbug infestations are on the rise in the United States, few have been observed in Mecklenburg County schools.
+One bedbug is not an infestation.
 If a bedbug is found, school staff members will follow cleaning and monitoring procedures and will notify parents as appropriate.
 Students will not be sent home for bed bugs.